 Help is needed in the work of Refugee resettlement and support for those needing Sanctuary.

-St. Mark’s UMC provides a caring environment, nutritious meals, and as a supportive community for people who are homeless.
+Providing a caring environment, nutritious meals, and a supportive community for people who are homeless.

 St. Mark’s serves as a hub for LGBTQ from growth in faith and love of God to community advocacy for progressive social change.

 St. Mark’s Food Closet is open Tuesday and Saturday from 10:00am to 12:00pm.
 You can help!

 St. Mark’s is located near the intersection of Watt and El Camino Avenues in the Arden-Arcade area, behind the Country Club Plaza.
 2391 St Marks Way, Sacramento, CA 95864

 Is communion open to everyone?

 Yes.
 Absolutely everyone is welcome regardless of church membership or affiliation.
 The sacrament of Holy Communion is celebrated on the first Sunday of every month.

 Are there Bible study classes and other educational opportunities for adults?

 Many opportunities abound at St. Mark’s for Bible study, education, and spiritual growth.
 Classes are held and study groups meet not only on Sundays but throughout the week, on and off the church campus.